ruffrey/nurtrace/docs/related-concepts.md

-# ontinuous-time recurrent neural networks
+# continuous-time recurrent neural networks

 It is possible this is a CTRNN implementation.